Suicide Squad (2016 film): Critical response

 Chris Nashawaty of Entertainment Weekly gave the film a B− saying, "Suicide Squad kicks off with fizzy, punk-rock ferocity before turning flat and spiraling into familiar formulas," and called Jared Leto's "scene-stealing" Joker "wasted" and "stranded in the periphery".
 He concluded by saying, "For DC, Suicide Squad is a small step forward.
 But it could have been a giant leap."
 IGN gave the film 5.9 out of 10, saying: "Suicide Squad is a decidedly different flavor than Batman v Superman.
 It goes for subversive, funny and stylish, and it succeeds wildly during the first act.
 But then the movie turns into something predictable and unexciting."
 Drew McWeeny from HitFix gave it a positive review, writing "Suicide Squad is not the darkest mainstream superhero comic book movie ever made, nor is it even the darkest live-action film featuring Batman ever made.
 However, it is gleefully nihilistic, and it takes a different approach to what has become a fairly familiar story form at this point, right at the moment when it feels like superhero movies either have to evolve or die."
 Brian Truitt from USA Today wrote, "Compared to its ilk, Suicide Squad is an excellently quirky, proudly raised middle finger to the staid superhero-movie establishment."

 Margot Robbie's performance as Harley Quinn was well received, with many critics eager to see more of the character in future films.
 In January 2017, David Ayer said he wished he had done certain things differently in the film including story elements, as well as giving more screen time to the Joker.
 Ayer, responding to a tweet, has since admitted that he had objectified the presence of Quinn in the film, and has apologized for his treatment of her character.
 In June 2021, Joel Kinnaman said that he was disappointed with Suicide Squad: "I thought the first 40 minutes of the film were fucking great, and then there were conflicting visions and it just didn't end up being what we all hoped it was.
 It didn't feel like the movie that we hoped we were going to make."
+In August 2023, Ayer singled out the movie as his biggest Hollywood heartbreak: "Hollywood, I tell people, is like watching someone you love get fucked by someone you hate," Ayer said.
+"The big one is Suicide Squad.
+That shit broke me.
+That handed me my ass."

+Accolades

-AccoladesSuicide Squad was nominated for various awards, winning several.
+Suicide Squad was nominated for various awards, winning several.
 Alessandro Bertolazzi, Giorgio Gregorini, and Christopher Nelson won the Academy Award for Best Makeup and Hairstyling for their work on the film.
 Additionally, Margot Robbie won the Critics' Choice Movie Award for Best Actress in an Action Movie and the film received three Grammy Award nominations.

-Sequels
+Future

-The film's mid-credits scene leads to the 2017 film Justice League.
-There have additionally been multiple spin-offs and sequels announced to be in development:
+The film's mid-credits scene glimpses the 2017 film Justice League.
+There were also multiple spin-offs and sequels announced to be in development: